basilhussain/codeblocks-asxxxx-stm8-asm-lexer/README.md

 1. Copy both the `.xml` and `.sample` files to installation location:
    * **Windows**: Copy files to the `%APPDATA%\CodeBlocks\share\codeblocks\lexers` folder.
 You may need to create the `lexers` folder if it doesn't already exist.
+   * **Linux**: Copy files to the `~/.codeblocks/share/codeblocks/lexers` directory.
+You may need to create one or more of the sub-directories under `~/.codeblocks/`.
+Ubuntu users should note that they seem instead to locate it at `~/.config/codeblocks/`.
-   * **Linux  / BSD / macOS**: Sorry, no idea!
+   * **BSD / macOS**: Sorry, no idea!
 I haven't used Code::Blocks on these platforms.
-If I had to guess, the files should be copied to wherever the user-specific `share/codeblocks/lexers` folder resides, probably somewhere in the user home directory (i.e. `~`).
+If I had to guess, it would also probably be somewhere in the user's home directory.
 2. Restart (or start) Code::Blocks.

 Once successfully installed, Code::Blocks should report in the status pane upon startup that the lexer was found and loaded without error.
 For example:

 ```
-Scanning for lexers in C:\Users\<your username>\AppData\Roaming\CodeBlocks\share\codeblocks/lexers/...
+Scanning for lexers in C:\Users\<username>\AppData\Roaming\CodeBlocks\share\codeblocks/lexers/...
 Found 1 lexers
 Scanning for lexers in C:\Program Files\CodeBlocks\share\codeblocks/lexers/...
 Found 61 lexers